mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Wu, Zhenyu, Karthik Suresh, Priya Narayanan, Hongyu Xu, Heesung Kwon, and Zhangyang Wang.
 "Delving into robust object detection from unmanned aerial vehicles: A deep nuisance disentanglement approach."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1201-1210.
 2019.
   - Utilization of meta-data
   - Multitask setup

+1. Maziarka, Łukasz, Aleksandra Nowak, Maciej Wołczyk, and Andrzej Bedychaj.
+"On the relationship between disentanglement and multi-task learning." arXiv preprint arXiv:2110.03498 (2021).
+  - TP conclusion: a hard-parameter sharing scenario multi-task learning indeed seems to encourage disentanglement, however, it is inconclusive whether disentangled representations have a clear positive impact on the models performance.

+1. Yin, Xi, and Xiaoming Liu.
+"Multi-task convolutional neural network for pose-invariant face recognition."
+IEEE Transactions on Image Processing 27, no. 2 (2017): 964-975.

 # Imitation Learning